 Although the dictatorship of the junta formally ended in 2011, large parts of the population are still oppressed and many people live in extreme poverty.
 Many travellers avoid Myanmar because they don’t want to support the military regime.
 This is because most of the large hotels and famous sights are owned by the state.
 However, a trip to Myanmar can still support the local population by spending money at local restaurants, and purchasing locally produced goods.

-Myanmar has a strict visa requirements.
-This means that all British travellers need to apply for a Myanmar visa before departure.
+Myanmar has strict visa requirements.
+This means that all British and European travellers need to apply for a Myanmar visa before departure.
 If all of the requirements are met, the visa can be easily applied for online, and a visit to the embassy will not be necessary.

 Myanmar visa online application